Here’s a sample resume we recently produced for a Fresh Graduate in Hong Kong.

 Of course, not everyone will be going into the Finance industry.
 With that in mind, here are a few things that I’d have looked out for back when I was an active recruiter and headhunter.
 You can generalise these tips to CVs in almost any industry:

-Key Pointers Recruiters Look for in a Fresh Graduate Resume:
+Key Pointers Hiring Managers Look For in Fresh Graduate

 - Demonstrable Skills and Experiences: If you have no prior work experience, make sure that you include internship experiences, community service, or any relevant activities where you can demonstrate essential abilities such as leadership and communication skills.